vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/split-payouts-on-payment-provider-protocol.md

 }'
 ```

 ### Cancellation Stage

-[block:callout]
-{
-  "type": "info",
-  "title": "",
-  "body": "In this version of the Split Payouts, there is no change in the normal Cancellation payload."
+> ℹ️ In this version of the Split Payouts, there is no change in the normal Cancellation payload.
-}
-[/block]

 See below an example of the cancellation request:

 ```json